karunakarrao/DevOps/Terraform/Terraform Basics.md

  	1. default 		--> default value
        	2. type			--> variable type - default type is any ( any/string/bool/number/list/map/set/object/tuple )
 	3. description		--> variable description what is the use of it.

+string:		Represents a sequence of characters.
+bool: 		Represents a boolean value (true or false).
+number: 	Represents a numerical value (integer or floating-point).
+list: 		Represents a list or array of values of the same type.
+map: 		Represents a collection of key-value pairs, where all keys and values are of the same type.
+set: 		Represents a collection of unique values of the same type.
+object: 	Represents a complex data structure with attributes of different types.
+tuple: 		Represents an ordered collection of values of different types. like string, bool, number

 variables.tf
 ---------------------------------------------